You’re probably sick of hearing it.

 A simple notification e-mail then might look like this:

 By providing awesome free content and a consolation prize, you should have happy subscribers who are eager to hear back from you.

 It’s Time To Get Serious And Create A Contest Where Everyone Wins

-You know that building your list is essential to creating a successful blog.
+You know that building your list is essential to creating a successful and profitable blog.

 And a contest is a great way to make your blog stand out and give your e-mail list a serious boost.

 Do it right and everybody wins: the winner wins, you win, the sponsors win, and all of the entrants win too.